Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

 Based on this, we have two important rules:

-1. **To any population**: The mean value for all possible sample means, from a given population size is equal to the population mean.
+1. **To any population**: The mean value for all possible sample means, from given population size, is equal to our primary data mean.

  <img src="https://github.com/meloandrew/R_Language-Data_Analytics/blob/master/Statistical_Analysis_With_R:Hypothesis_Test/Images/First_Rule.png"
       alt = "First Rule"
       style="width:200"/>

-2. **To any population**: The sample means standard deviation of size *n* is equal do the population standard deviation divide by the sample size square root.
+2. **To any population**: The sample means the standard deviation of size n is equal do the population standard deviation divide by the sample size square root.

  <img src="https://github.com/meloandrew/R_Language-Data_Analytics/blob/master/Statistical_Analysis_With_R:Hypothesis_Test/Images/Second_Rule.png"
       alt = "Second Rule"